-Siem Reap has so many options that, whether you are taking a year off backpacking around the globe or visiting some of the world’s greatest sites with poolside champagne to end the day, you won’t have trouble finding somewhere suitable.
+Wherever you travel, the place you choose to stay in can often be the difference between making your trip a beautiful memory or a time to forget.
+Siem Reap has so many options that, whether you are taking a gap year out backpacking around the globe or visiting some of the world’s greatest sites with poolside champagne to end the day, you won’t have trouble finding somewhere suitable.

-For a fraction of the price of a hotel in your home country, you can wake up to proper Italian coffee, French bread and Khmer hospitality.
-In the past few years there has been a boom in the building of guesthouses, five-star hotels and everything in between.
+For a fraction of the price of a hotel in your home country, you can wake up to proper Italian coffee, French bread and some exceptional Khmer hospitality.
+In the past few years there has been a boom in the building of budget guesthouses, five-star hotels and everything in between.
 Siem Reap has plenty of affordable and stylish options from which visitors can choose.
 Here’s a sample.

-The area half a kilometre west of Sivatha Street, one of the town’s main thoroughfares, is becoming another popular, low-price district with the bonus that the shops cater to locals, so it’s a nice place to go if you want to experience a slice of everyday Siem Reap life.
+You can check out the latest rates on agoda.com, which now lists over 400 hotels and guesthouses in and around Siem Reap catering to all budgets.
+The area half a kilometre west of Sivatha Street, one of the town’s main thoroughfares, is becoming another popular, low-price district with the bonus that the shops cater to locals, so it’s a nice place to go if you want to experience a slice of everyday life in Siem Reap.

-There are several international standard luxury hotels where rooms can be had for less than $120 a night if you’re willing to bargain a little, for which you will get a swimming pool, a gourmet restaurant (or two) and a palatial room.
+There are several international standard luxury hotels where rooms can be had for less than $120 a night if you’re willing to bargain a little, for which you will get access to a stunning swimming pool, a gourmet restaurant (or two) and a palatial room.
 Spas, golfing, the finest of dining – these have the makings of a quality vacation.